maqin2001/qubic2/README.md

-A Novel Biclustering algorithm for analyses of Transcriptomic Data
+A novel biclustering algorithm for analyses of transcriptomic data